Bronchial tree: structure, anatomy. Functions of the bronchi. The structure and role of the bronchi The bronchi are formed

 The role of the bronchi in the body

-Passing through the upper respiratory tract, the air also changes its temperature.
-As you know, the temperature of the air surrounding a person fluctuates depending on the season in rather significant ranges: from -60-70 ° to + 50-60 °.
+As the air passes through the upper respiratory tract, it changes its temperature.
+As you know, the temperature of the air surrounding a person fluctuates depending on the time of year within quite significant limits: from -60-70° to +50-60°.
 Contact of such air with the lungs would inevitably cause damage.
-However, the air passing through the upper respiratory tract is heated or cooled, depending on the need.
+However, the air passing through the upper respiratory tract is heated or cooled depending on need.

-The bronchi play the main role in this, since their wall is abundantly supplied with blood, which ensures good heat exchange between blood and air.
-In addition, the bronchi, by dividing, increase the contact surface between the mucous membrane and air, which also contributes to rapid change air temperature.
+The bronchi play a major role in this, since their wall is abundantly supplied with blood, which ensures good heat exchange between blood and air.
+In addition, the bronchi, dividing, increase the surface of contact between the mucous membrane and air, which also contributes to rapid change air temperature.

-Thus, the bronchi in the human body are an important and specific organ that ensures the conduction of air into the lungs, while protecting them from various external stimuli.
+Thus, the bronchi in the human body are an important and specific organ that ensures the passage of air into the lungs, while protecting them from various external irritants.

-Conductor defense mechanisms bronchus is nervous system, which mobilizes and controls all the protective mechanisms of the body (humoral, immunobiological, endocrine, etc.).
-However, when the protective mechanisms of the bronchi are disturbed, they lose their ability to fully resist the effects of various harmful factors...
-This leads to the occurrence in the bronchi pathological process- bronchitis develops.
+Conductor defense mechanisms bronchi is nervous system, which mobilizes and controls all the body’s defense mechanisms (humoral, immunobiological, endocrine, etc.).
+However, if the protective mechanisms of the bronchi are disrupted, they lose the ability to fully resist the effects of various harmful factors.
+This leads to the appearance in the bronchi pathological process- bronchitis develops.

 Related materials:

 Everyone needs to know where the bronchi are located.
-This will help in the event that therapy or diagnosis is needed.
-In addition, it is the bronchi that are a vital organ, without normal work which man will not live long.
-Human anatomy is both an interesting and complex area of science that you need to know everything about.
+This will help if therapy or diagnosis is needed.
+In addition, the bronchi are a vital organ, without normal operation which a person will not live long.
+Human anatomy is both an interesting and complex field of science that you need to know everything about.

 The bronchi are a paired organ that is a natural extension of the trachea.
-At the level of the fourth (for males) and fifth (for females) vertebra, the tracheal region divides, forming two tubes.
-Each of them is directed towards the lungs.
-After penetration into the pulmonary region, they are divided again: into three and two branches, respectively, the right and left parts.
+At the level of the fourth (in males) and fifth (in females) vertebrae, the tracheal region divides, forming two tubes.
+Each of them is directed to the lungs.
+After being introduced into the pulmonary region, they are divided again: into three and two branches, respectively, the right and left parts.

-The location shown corresponds to parts of the lung repeating his drawing.
+The presented arrangement corresponds parts of the lung, repeating his drawing.
 It should be noted that:

-• the location where the lungs are located in a person has a direct effect on their shape;
+• the location where a person’s lungs are located has a direct impact on their shape;

 • if a person’s chest is narrow and long, then the epithelium and lungs will take the indicated shape;

-• the presented organs of the human type are characterized by a short and wide appearance with a conjugated form of the chest, which predetermines the functions of the bronchi.
+• The presented organs of the human type are characterized by a short and wide appearance with a conjugate shape of the chest, which determines the functions of the bronchi.

-All bronchial lobes are subdivided into fragments of the bronchopulmonary type.
-They are sections of an organ that are isolated from similar adjacent areas.
-In each of the presented areas, there is a segmental bronchus.
-There are 18 similar segments: 10 on the right and 8 on the left, which is confirmed by the figure.
+All bronchial lobes are divided into fragments of the bronchopulmonary type.
+They are segments of an organ that are isolated from similar neighboring areas.
+In each of the presented areas there is a segmental bronchus.
+There are 18 similar segments: 10 on the right and 8 on the left, as confirmed by the drawing.

-The structure of each of the presented segments has several lobules, or sections, inside which the lobular bronchus is divided, which are located on top.
+The structure of each of the presented segments has several lobules, or areas within which the division of the lobular bronchus occurs, which are located on top.

-Pulmonologists assure that a person has at least 1600 lobules: 800 each on the right and left sides.
+Pulmonologists claim that a person has at least 1600 lobules: 800 each on the right and left sides.

 The similarity in the placement of the bronchial and pulmonary regions does not end there.
-The former, like the epithelium, branch out further, forming bronchioles of the secondary and tertiary order.
-They give rise to alveolar-type ducts, which divide 1 to 4 times and end with alveolar sacs.
-Alveoli open into their lumen, which is why human anatomy is logical.
-It is she who predetermines the functional significance of the presented organ.
+The former, like the epithelium, branch further, forming bronchioles of the secondary and tertiary order.
+They give rise to alveolar-type ducts, which divide 1 to 4 times and end in alveolar sacs.
+The alveoli open into their lumen, which is why human anatomy is logical.
+It is this that predetermines the functional significance of the organ represented.

 The function of the bronchi is multifaceted - it is the conduction of air masses through the respiratory system during inhalation and exhalation, protective and drainage functions.
-Due to the latter two, foreign bodies that have got inside with air masses leave the respiratory system by themselves.
-Thus, the human anatomy removes harmful microorganisms.
+Due to the last two, foreign bodies that got inside with air masses come out of the respiratory system on their own.
+Thus, human anatomy removes harmful microorganisms.

 The epithelium of the bronchial region includes goblet-type cells that contain mucus.
-Foreign bodies and objects adhere to it, and the ciliary part of the epithelium sets the presented mucus in motion and contributes to the removal of the object outside.
+Foreign bodies and objects stick to it, and the ciliated part of the epithelium sets the mucus in motion and helps remove the object out.
 The presented process provokes a cough in a person, which does not always manifest itself with bronchitis.
 The functional significance of the bronchi may lie in other actions:

-The structure of the bronchi should remain complete, without flaws and foreign complications.
-This will keep your bronchi in perfect health.
-For this, use medicines(bronchodilators, mucolytics and expectorants), resort to special diet and maintaining healthy way life.
-The latter excludes the use of alcoholic beverages, nicotine addiction.
+The structure of the bronchi must remain complete, without defects or foreign complications.
+This will help maintain ideal bronchial health.
+For this purpose they use medicines(bronchodilators, mucolytics and expectorants), resort to special diet and management healthy image life.
+The latter excludes the use of alcoholic beverages and nicotine addiction.

 Shown high physical activity, that is, daily hiking, hardening, charging.

-All this will strengthen the body, which cannot be achieved without constant efforts.
+All this will strengthen the body, which cannot be achieved without constant effort.

-Another condition for bronchial health is exercise breathing exercises and visiting sanatoriums.
+Another condition for bronchial health is the implementation breathing exercises and visiting sanatoriums.
 They strengthen the immune system, optimize the functioning of the pulmonary system, which has a positive effect on the structure of the bronchi and, accordingly, the respiratory process.
-In this case, the epithelium and respiratory pattern will not be subject to complications in terms of the general condition.
+In this case, the epithelium and respiratory pattern will not be subject to complications in terms of general condition.

 Additional Information